 - Gently stir the mixture over low heat until the gelatin is completely dissolved.
 Take care not to shortcut with high temperatures or overheat.
 Heat can reduce the setting strength of gelatin.

-- Reduce heat, but keep warm enough not to gel.
+- Reduce heat, but keep warm enough not to gel and set.

 Preparing the pupil dot layer:

-- Mix a small spoonful of the prepared liquefied gelatin with a small amount of beetroot and spirulina powders (or other tints as to your preferences) into a suitable container.
+- Mix a small spoonful of the prepared gelatin with a small amount of beetroot and spirulina powders (or other tints of your preference) in a suitable container.
 Check your tint and adjust if/as needed to suit your preferences.
 It won’t be true black, but it will be close enough to look the part.

 - Carefully drip one drop into the centre of each of your eyeballs.